Southeast Asia’s Grab buys Uber’s regional business

 - Whole Foods reportedly laying off regional marketing staff, store graphic artists

+In China, too, Uber sold off its local business to a competitor and partner, Didi Chuxing, taking a stake in Didi.
+In Russia, it agreed to merge its ride-hailing business in the country with Yandex, a local search-engine leader that also runs a popular taxi-booking app.

 Grab now provides services in Singapore, Indonesia, the Philippines, Malaysia, Thailand, Vietnam, Myanmar and Cambodia.
-It says it is offering access to five million drivers and agents and its app has been downloaded onto more than 90 million devices.
+It says it is offering access to five million drivers and agents and it handles over a billion transactions a year.

+The company has been competing with traditional taxis and rival apps, seeking to dominate the regional market for car and motorbike hailing.
+It has also expanded into other areas, recently announcing plans to partner with a Japanese credit card company to provide credit to millions of people without bank accounts.

+In Indonesia, the region’s biggest economy and most populous country with more than 250 million people, it’s in a fierce battle for customers with local app Go-Jek.